jorisvandenbossche/course-python-data/notebooks/case3_bacterial_resistance_lab_experiment.md

 - To replace values using a mapping (dictionary with the keys the current values and the values the new values), use the Pandas `replace` method.
 - This is another example of a `catplot`, using `point`s to represent the data.
-- The `join` argument defines if individual points need to be connected or not.
+- To avoid that the individual points get connected with a line, you can pass `linestyle="none"`.
 - Seaborn provides the `row_order` and `order` options to provide a custom order of respectively the subplots and categories.
 - One combination appears multiple times, so make sure to not yet use confidence intervals by setting `errorbar` to `None`.
 </details>